ejparth/ML-2024/README.md

 **Day 8:** 3/22/2024 Revised all the concepts that I implemented - One hot Encodeing, Label Encoder, mapping..
 Classification, Regression etc. Also implemented Ensemble method using sklearn.ensemble library and used confusion metrics from sklearn.metrics library.
 Under ensemble used random forest method.\
 **Day 9:** 3/23/2024 Tried my hands on with K Fold Validation technique used cross val score from sklearn.modelselection.
 Also completed Kmeans clustering with Elbow method.
 Created Matplotlib graph for Elbow method to determine the optimal number of K for the algorithm.\
 **Day 10:** 3/24/2024 I have completed some parts of EDA and also how to more efficiently used pandas.\
-**Day 11** 3/25/2024 Gone through Naive Bayes ML technique. implemented NB Gaussian on Titanic Data **Day 12** 3/26/2024 Completed Naive Bayes and HyperParameter Tuning.
+**Day 11** 3/25/2024 Gone through Naive Bayes ML technique. implemented NB Gaussian on Titanic Data\
+**Day 12** 3/26/2024 Completed Naive Bayes and HyperParameter Tuning.\
+**Day 13** 3/27/2024 Comppleted KNN - K nearest neighbours is a classification model.
+Calculates the Elucedian distance between the k nearest points from the target point.\
+**Day 14** 3/28/2024 Completed PCA - Principal Component Analysis.
+Main aim is select features which are higly important for training the mode.\